microsoft/FluidFramework/packages/dds/tree/docs/user-facing/array-merge-semantics.md

 ```typescript
 array.moveToStart(2);
 ```
-Work is underway to address this lack flexibility.
+Work is underway to address this lack of flexibility.

 ### Replacing Items